Skip to main content

 Sentry: Error monitoring with heavily redacted data.
 Default PII sending is off.

-Mixpanel: Product analytics for the GuardClaw dashboard and Pantry diagnostic counts.
+Mixpanel: Product analytics for the GuardClaw dashboard, Pantry diagnostic counts, and Felt Weather usage counts.
 IP tracking is disabled.
 Pantry sends only allowlisted event names and non-content properties, with no receipt text, pantry items, names, email addresses, household names, or location.
+Felt Weather sends nothing unless you turn on Help improve Felt, ships no Mixpanel code in the app, and reaches Mixpanel only through our own server, which forwards allowlisted event names with no account or advertising identifier attached, and with the random install handle described in the Felt Weather section above.

 Apple and Google: Optional Pantry sign-in providers.
 Pantry receives the verified account information the provider returns, such as email address and, when shared, name.